-- Olive oil - This is my prefered oil to pan fry.
+- Olive oil - My preferred oil to pan fry.
 The smoke point is high enough to get a nice golden brown crisp.
 You can also use avocado oil or coconut oil.

-- Mustard - Used for the dipping sauce.
+- Mustard - Used for my favorite dipping sauce.
 I used Primal Kitchen's spicy brown mustard.
 Dijon or brown mustard work best.

 Step by step directions

-These pan fried chicken tenders will be your new favorite weeknight meal!
+These gluten free chicken tenders will be your new favorite weeknight meal!
 You need a bag to crush up the crackers or a food processor or blender, a shallow bowl, and a pan for frying.

 You can also blend up the cracker with a food processor or blender.
 You will get finer cracker pieces this way.

 Pour the crushed crackers into a shallow bowl.

 Step 2 : Bread the chicken.
 Whisk the egg thoroughly in a separate bowl.
 This is your egg wash.
 Dip the chicken pieces in the egg wash and allow any excess to drip off.

 Then place the chicken strips in the bowl with the crackers.
 Coat well by flipping the tender over in the crackers to ensure both sides are coated.

 Step 3 : Pan fry the chicken tenders.
 Because we are "lightly" pan frying these tenders, you only need about 2 tablespoon of olive oil per batch of tenders.
 This recipe should make about 3 batches using a standard 8 inch pan.